mikkopaderes/ember-daux/README.md

 What's the difference for the computed properties performance wise?
 I don't think there's much at the current state of Ember.
 I'd say it's an ergonomics issue right now.

-It's also worth noting that Ember's future with [Glimmer](https://glimmerjs.com) improves performance drastically through immutability and its [tracking pattern](https://glimmerjs.com/guides/tracked-properties).
+However, it's also worth noting that Ember's future with [Glimmer](https://glimmerjs.com) improves performance drastically through immutability and its [tracking pattern](https://glimmerjs.com/guides/tracked-properties).
 Daux should work well with it.

 Installation
 ------------------------------------------------------------------------------